jayashankarvr/priorpatch/docs/detectors.md

 **What it checks:** Unnatural noise patterns

-**How it works:** Real cameras produce consistent sensor noise across the entire image - typically Gaussian/Poisson distributed and correlated across RGB channels.
-AI-generated images often have:

-- Regions that are too smooth (no noise)
-- Inconsistent noise levels in different areas
-- Wrong noise distribution (not Gaussian)
-- Uncorrelated noise between color channels

-This detector measures noise variance, distribution shape (skewness, kurtosis), regional consistency, and cross-channel correlation.
+**How it works:** Analyzes noise variance, distribution (skewness, kurtosis), regional consistency, and RGB channel correlation.
+Real cameras have consistent Gaussian/Poisson noise.
+AI images often have too-smooth regions or inconsistent noise levels.

 **Good for:**